purechromas/AtomHabitsDRFApi/README.md

 ## Easy RUN by docker:

-# Docker Image for Your Python Application

-This Docker image is designed to run your Python application using Python 3.11 on a slim Debian-based image.

 ## Building the Docker Image

 1. Make sure you have Docker installed on your system.
 If not, you can download and install it from the [Docker website](https://www.docker.com/get-started).

-2. Clone the repository containing the Dockerfile and your application code if you haven't already.
+2. Clone the repository in your local machine and open it with IDE for example -> PYCharm or VSCode

 3. Open a terminal and navigate to the directory where your Dockerfile is located.